Stafford, Rams hold off Falcons for 31-27 victory

 Mariota had second-half touchdown passes to Drake London and Olamide Zaccheaus to bring the Falcons within 31-17.
 Special teams and defense then came through to give the veteran quarterback a final chance.

 Troy Anderson blocked a punt that Lorenzo Carter returned 26 yards for a touchdown, and a 2-point conversion pass from Mariota to London brought the Falcons within 31-25 with 5:06 remaining.
-According to the team, it is the first blocked punt returned for a TD in Falcons history.
+It is the first time since 1990 that the Falcons have blocked a punt in a regular-season game and returned it for a TD.
+The most recent came in a 2003 playoff game against Green Bay.

 Los Angeles turned it over on their ensuing drive when Darren Hall forced Kupp to fumble and recovered it at the Rams 37.
 Mariota got the Falcons to the Rams 24 before throwing the fateful interception.